Unfriendly skies: Airline workers brace for mass layoffs

 With air travel down about 70% from last year, many carriers including United and American say they’ll be forced to cut jobs without additional aid.
 Delta and Southwest, two other big carriers, tapped private capital markets and say they’ll avoid layoffs.

 Industry analysts say fear of air travel and businesses keeping employees close to home have brought an unprecedented crisis to the industry, resulting in cataclysmic losses.
 The four largest U.S. airlines — Delta, United, American and Southwest — together lost $10 billion in the second quarter alone.

 Fewer airline passengers also means less demand for rental cars, hotels and restaurants.
-With demand for new planes down, airplane manufacturer Boeing has also cut thousands of jobs.
+With demand for new planes down, airplane manufacturer Boeing has cut thousands of jobs.
+And with tourism down, The Walt Disney Co. said Tuesday it planned to lay off 28,000 workers in its parks division in California and Florida.

 “To my understanding, this is the steepest demand shock for commercial aviation in human history,” said Morningstar aviation analyst Burkett Huey.